Interface Specifications

 modneg_tc<int64_t>(a_tensor, 7, result);

-• v1.0.0 - Initial release of modneg_tt (tensor/tensor) and modneg_tc (tensor/scalar)
+* **v1.0.0 -** Initial release of `modneg_tt` (tensor/tensor) and `modneg_tc` (tensor/scalar)

-📓 Modular Arithmetic Axis-wise
+## 📓 Modular Arithmetic Axis-wise

 This chapter includes functions that perform **modular arithmetic along a specific axis** of a tensor.
 Instead of applying operations to each element one by one, these functions work across one dimension of the tensor.

-Computes a modular sum of products over a specified axis between tensors a and b, with optional permutation
+<table><thead><tr><th width="93">Index</th><th width="197">Name</th><th>Short Description</th></tr></thead><tbody><tr><td>21</td><td>axis_modsum</td><td>sums values along a given axis and reduces them modulo <code>p</code></td></tr><tr><td>22</td><td>modmul_axis_sum</td><td>Computes a modular sum of products over a specified axis between tensors <code>a</code> and <code>b</code>, with optional permutation</td></tr></tbody></table>

 The function performs a modular summation along a specific axis of a tensor.
-This means it reduces values across that axis by summing them, then applies a modulus operation on each result, using a provided vector of moduli p.
+This means it reduces values across that axis by summing them, then applies a modulus operation on each result, using a provided vector of moduli `p`.

 This is commonly used in FHE workloads for reducing polynomials or batched data along structural axes.

-What does axis_modsum do?
-(Click to expand)
+<summary>What does <code>axis_modsum</code> do?
+(Click to expand)</summary>

 For each "slice" of the tensor along the selected axis:

-• It adds all values in that slice
+* It adds all values in that slice

-• Then applies % p[i] for each element in the last dimension
+* Then applies `% p[i]` for each element in the last dimension

-• The result is written into the output tensor
+* The result is written into the output tensor

-Assume you have an input tensor a with shape [2, 3, 4]:
+Assume you have an input tensor `a` with shape `[2, 3, 4]`:

 a = [